Yelp/kafka-utils/README.md

 # Kafka-Utils

 A suite of python tools to interact and manage Apache Kafka clusters.
-Kafka-Utils runs on python2.7 and python3.
+Kafka-Utils runs on and python3.6 and above.

+Python 2 support ended in January 2021.

 ## Configuration